aromeni/frameworks_and_languages_module/technical_report.md

 ## Cross-Origin Resource Sharing (CORS) Handling

-CORS is a security feature that allows or restricts web applications from making requests to a domain different from the domain from which the first resource was served.
-In technical terms, CORS involves adding specific HTTP headers to inform the browser whether requests to a different domain are allowed.
-This is crucial for APIs consumed by web applications hosted on different domains.
+CORS, security feature permits or prohibits web apps from requesting resources from domains other than the first.
+CORS uses HTTP headers to tell the browser if queries to other domains are authorized.
+This is essential for APIs used by cross-domain web apps.

  Found in http_server.py
 ```python